Bassel-Summak/seekdemo/README.md

 ### Pages
 1. **Splash Screen**: Appears when the app starts.
 2. **Login Screen**: Validates user inputs.
-3. **Job List Screen**: Features two tabs to display applied and active job appendices.
+3. **Job List Screen**: Features two tabs to display applied and active job appendices with searching feature.
 4. **Job Details Screen**: Provides additional information about the selected job, with the option to apply.
 5. **Profile Screen**: Displays user information and allows users to modify their details, such as names.